 Job Search Assistance—Unlike career placement offices at most other colleges, RIT/NTID employment specialists travel coast to coast meeting with employers, building relationships and educating the marketplace about the value of hiring deaf and hard-of-hearing RIT/NTID students and graduates.
 They also provide job search and interview preparation services, and host an annual on-site career fair specifically for deaf and hard-of-hearing students with employers from across the country.

-With more than 1,100 deaf and hard-of-hearing students on campus, RIT/NTID has made sure the campus is fully accessible.
+Serving more than 1,100 deaf and hard-of-hearing students, RIT/NTID has made sure the campus is fully accessible.
 Classrooms and laboratories support the latest technologies for teaching deaf and hard-of-hearing students.
 Academic and residence halls are equipped with visual emergency warning systems.

 RIT/NTID offers more than 300 clubs and organizations for deaf and hard-of-hearing students to develop their professional, leadership and life skills.
 Deaf and hard-of-hearing students participate fully in the campus community, and for many students this is an integral part of their success at RIT/NTID and after graduation.